snaphuman/MemeVote/README.md

 ## Enable blockchain interaction

-Both applications are running but there are some tasks to be completed to make them work properly: 1) Initialize aeternity nodes and compiler, 2) deploy the contract, 3) configure the wallet, 4) setup the contract address in MemeVote daepp.
+Both applications are running, but there are some tasks to be completed to make them work properly: 1) Initialize aeternity nodes and compiler, 2) deploy the contract, 3) configure the wallet, 4) setup the contract address in MemeVote daepp.